g-leech/argmin-gravitas/_posts/2017-09-01-turing-suicide.markdown

 <center>~ Alan Turing</center>

-The coroner's inquest into the death of Alan Turing was hasty and incompetent.
+The inquest into the death of Alan Turing was hasty and incompetent.
 For instance, the supposed suicide weapon, a poisoned apple, was never tested for poison.
 Turing's family ^

 One great biographer, Andrew Hodges, considers it "obvious" that it was suicide.* Another, Jack Copeland, argues that the evidence is more consistent with accidental poisoning.